Nexmo/station/_use_cases/en/asr-use-case-voice-bot.md

 nexmo app:create "Weather Bot" https://example.com/webhooks/answer https://example.com/webhooks/events
 ```

-The command returns an application ID (which you should make a note of) and your public key information (which you can safely ignore for the purposes of this tutorial).
+The command returns an application ID (which you should make a note of) and your private key information (which you can safely ignore for the purposes of this tutorial).

 ## Link your number